statisticspoland/R_Package_to_API_BDL/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Modified vignette to preserve users options and params
-* Examples and documentation fixes and improvements
+* Fixed error on test with latest R-devel

 ## Test environments
 * win-builder: R-devel, R-release
-* Ubuntu 14.04.5 LTS (travis-ci): R-devel, R-release
+* Ubuntu 16.04.6 LTS (travis-ci): R-devel, R-release
 * Mac OS X 10.13.3 (travis-ci): R version 3.6.1

 ## R CMD check results